Manohar2710/android-cheat-sheet/Android Libraries/livedata_in_kotlin.md

 - Unlike regular `observables`, LiveData is `lifecycle-aware`, meaning it respects the lifecycle of an activity, fragment or service.

-- This awarness makes sure that LiveData update app component observers that are in active lifecycle state.
+- This awarness makes sure that LiveData update, app component observers that are in active lifecycle state.

 - `LiveData` does not have any public method to update the data stored, So we make use of `MutableLiveData` class which exposes the `setValue(T)` and `postValue(T)` to update any data stored in the `LiveData` object.